 Town of Uxbridge: Great Walkability with a Heritage Feel

 Uxbridge is a gem of a community, offering lots of green space and a heritage feel.
 It’s also extremely walkable – residents can stroll the entire town and especially the Main Street drag, which is charming in the summer, as well as take advantage of the many walking trails and forests nearby.
 It’s a close-knit community that’s ideal for those seeking a quieter pace of life.
+View houses for sale in Uxbridge.

-Overall, Durham Region has plenty of excellent, family oriented neighbourhoods to consider, all at a much more attractive price point than anywhere else in the GTA.
+Overall, Durham Region has plenty of excellent, family-oriented neighbourhoods to consider, all at a much more attractive price point than anywhere else in the GTA.